|Location||Brooklyn, NY*||*Position is based out of Brooklyn, NY|

 - Contact With Others: Co-workers, clients, patients and families, medical personnel.
 Must be able to write, read and speak English fluently.

 - Analytical Demands: Must be able to think and act calmly and quickly in emergency situations.

-- Certification, Licensure, Registration: Licensed as an EMT-B by the State Division of Emergency Medical Services and maintained in good standing.
-Must possess a current American Heart Association CPR certification and maintain in good standing.
+- Certification, Licensure, Registration: Licensed as an Paramedic by the State Division of Emergency Medical Services and maintained in good standing.
+Must possess current NYC REMAC certification, and maintain in good standing.
+Must possess current American Heart Association BLS, ACLS and PALS certifications and maintain in good standing.
 Must possess a valid New York State Driver's License in state of, and be eligible for driving privileges based on current policies and procedures.

 Key Words: Richmond County Ambulance, RCA Ambulance Service